Elymais: General information

 The Elymaeans were reputed to be skilled archers.
 In 187 BC, they killed Antiochus III the Great after he had pillaged their temple of Bel.
 Nothing is known of their language, even though Elamite was still used by the Achaemenid Empire 250 years before the kingdom of Elymais came into existence.
 A number of Aramaic inscriptions are found in Elymais.

 The region's "wealth in silver and gold" is referred to in the deutero-canonical work 1 Maccabees, which refers to Elymais as a "city" of interest to Antiochus IV Epiphanes: the narrative there states that "its temple was very rich, containing golden coverings, breastplates, and weapons left there by Alexander son of Philip, the Macedonian king who first reigned over the Greeks.
 So [Antiochus] came and tried to take the city and plunder it, but he could not because his plan had become known to the citizens."
-Jewish historian Uriel Rappaport notes that the author of 1 Maccabees was "mistaken" - "Elymais was not a city but a country" - and that "no story about treasures [Alexander] left in Elymais is mentioned elsewhere".
+Jewish historian Uriel Rappaport writes that the author of 1 Maccabees was "mistaken" - "Elymais was not a city but a country" - and that "no story about treasures [Alexander] left in Elymais is mentioned elsewhere".

 The provinces of Elymais were Massabatice (later Masabadhan), Corbiane and Gabiane.
 Susa lay to the east of the territory of Elymais.
 The kingdom of Elymais survived until its extinction by a Sasanian invasion in the early 3rd century AD.